Massage Oil: Discovering the Benefits of Cannabis Infusion

 • Apply a small amount (a few pumps or drops) to the area you want to treat, like sore muscles, tired feet, or your neck and shoulders.
 You can also use it for a relaxing body oil ritual.

 • Massage into the skin using slow, firm strokes.
-Try to apply up the legs and up the arms from the hands.
-This gives greater lymphatic drainage.
-Allow the oil to absorb naturally – there’s no need to rinse.
+I like to work up the legs and arms towards the body, using steady, comfortable pressure.
+Allow the oil to absorb naturally.
+There is no need to rinse.

 • For post-shower application, towel off gently and apply while your skin is still slightly damp to help lock in moisture.